Lightning-AI/pytorch-lightning/docs/source/performance.rst

 pip install https://github.com/facebookresearch/fairscale/archive/master.zip
 ```

+.. note:: This feature is supported only with `Trainer(automatic_optimzation=False)`

 We except the nn.Sequential model to be set as `.layers` attribute to your LightningModule.

 .. code-block:: bash